MarginaliaSearch/MarginaliaSearch/libraries/array/readme.md

 Especially noteworthy are the operations `retain()` and `reject()` in [IntArraySearch](src/main/java/nu/marginalia/array/algo/IntArraySearch.java) and [LongArraySearch](src/main/java/nu/marginalia/array/algo/LongArraySearch.java).
-They keep or remove all items in the buffer that exist in the range.
-These are used to offer an intersection operation for the B-Tree that has in practice sub-linear run time.
+They keep or remove all items in the buffer that exist in the referenced range of the array, which must be sorted.

+These are used to offer an intersection operation for the B-Tree with sub-linear run time.